HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Numerical model

-\textit{Treatment of the surface ablation} ($\phi = 1$): The ablation of the firn surface by melting is handled by eliminating cells with unit porosity $\phi=1$.
-The thermal flux boundary condition is then applied to the first cell with non-zero porosity when counted from the top boundary at each horizontal location.
-Snow accumulation is handled by (re-)activating cells above the firn surface.
-As such, our grid is Eulerian rather than the Lagrangian grid used in other continuum firn models \cite[e.g.][]{meyer2017continuum,vandecrux2020firn}.
-The Lagrangian formulation introduces advective terms that smooth the porosity structure of the firn, including the newly formed ice layers \citep{vandecrux2020firn}.
-It is also not clear how a Lagrangian formulation can be extended to more than one dimension if the ablation rate is not uniform.

-The next section compares the solutions from the HydroFirn model against the analytic solutions for code verification and model validation.
+\textit{Treatment of the surface ablation ($\phi = 1$) {and snow accumulation}}: {Surface ablation here refers to the complete melting of the firn, whereas snow accumulation is the deposition of fresh snow at the surface.} The ablation of the firn surface by melting is handled by eliminating cells with unit porosity $\phi=1$.
+The thermal flux boundary condition is then applied to the first cell with non-zero porosity when counted from the top boundary at each horizontal location. {We convert the surface heat flux to an equivalent source term and then apply it to the first cell from top with ice matrix.} {Snow accumulation is denoted by the symbol \textit{a} with units in meter water equivalent per day and is handled by (re-)activating cells above the firn surface.
+The model integrates the accumulated snow over time until it reaches more than cell height.
+Once it exceeds the cell height, the model adds fresh, dry snow of density 315 kg/m$^3$ (taken from \cite{vandecrux2020}) at temperature $0\,^\circ$C that corresponds to $C=315$ kg/m$^3$ and $H=0$ J/m$^3$ in one (or more) cell(s) above the surface. $H$ can also be set corresponding to a lower temperature instead of melting temperature if the local air temperature is known.} As such, our grid is Eulerian rather than the Lagrangian grid used in other continuum firn models \cite[e.g.][]{vandecrux2020}. {It is important to note that the published Eulerian models with moving grids such as MeyerHewitt \citep{meyer2017continuum} and DMIHH \citep{langen2017liquid} smooth the porosity structure of the firn, including the newly formed ice layers \citep[see][]{vandecrux2020}.
+Furthermore, it is not clear how a Lagrangian formulation can be extended to more than one dimension if the ablation or accumulation rates are not uniform.
+The HydroFirn model with fixed grid and moving surface is able to preserve ice layers and handle accumulation and ablation in multiple dimensions.} The next section compares the solutions from the HydroFirn model against the analytic solutions for code verification and model validation.